 - 5.1 There are certain risks that are assessed on a regular basis.
 These include: - Fire risk assessments and procedures to reduce the risk of fire, or, should it break out, to protect life, are detailed in the fire policy staff are required to familiarise themselves with this policy on a termly basis and are invariably trained within days of the start of each academic year - Classrooms In the Early Years, a specific risk assessment is made on each EY classroom on an annual basis.
-Other classrooms will not ordinarily require any assessment. - Legionella infection control the risk has been assessed and is covered in policy no. 486, health and safety legionella prevention, which sets out regular procedures to eliminate the possibility of legionella infection within any part of the buildings - Working at heights (policy no. 1230) - Risk assessments for educational visits (see immediately below)
+Other classrooms will not ordinarily require any assessment. - Legionella infection control the risk has been assessed regularly - Working at heights - Risk assessments for educational visits (see immediately below)